KumoCorp/kumomta/docs/reference/queues.md

 end)
 ```

+!!! note
+    The `null` queue isn't an actual queue but rather a special name that is
+    checked for *only at the time a message is received*.
+    If the `queue` meta value is set to `null` prior to the insertion of
+    the message into the queue system, it will discard the message.

+    If you are considering eliminating a message *after* it has been received
+    and placed into the queue system, assigning it to the `null` queue will
+    **not** immediately eliminate the message from the spool.

 ## Egress Sources and Pools

 Once assigned to a Scheduled Queue, the system will attempt to deliver it.